evokateur/claude-context/README.md

 - `cc-copy [--dry-run] <host[:path]>`
   - Syncs a specific context in `~/.claude/projects` from specified remote host to local machine using `rsync`
-  - Determines local Claude context directory from current working directory
+  - Determines local Claude project context directory from current working directory
-  - Determines remote Claude context directory based on remote `$HOME` + relative path
+  - Determines remote Claude Code project context directory based on remote `$HOME` + relative path
   - Assumes project directory has same relative path on both machines unless specified using `host:path` syntax
   - If the local project context exists, a backup is created before overwriting

 - `cc-backup`
-  - Creates a timestamped backup of the current Claude Code project context in `~/.claude/backups/projects/`
+  - Creates a timestamped backup of the Claude Code project context for the current working directory
+  - Backup stored in ~/.claude/backups/projects/ as {context-dir}_{timestamp}.tar.gz

 - `cc-restore`
-  - Restores the most recent backup of the current Claude Code project context
+  - Restores the most recent backup for the current working directory's Claude Code project context
+  - Keeps the backup file intact after restoration
-  - Read source for guidance on restoring specific backups
+  - See source for restoring specific backups by timestamp

 - `cc-pop`
-  - Restores the most recent backup of the current Claude Code project context, then clobbers the backup file
+  - Restores the most recent backup for the current working directory's Claude Code project context
+  - Deletes the backup file after successful restoration (stack-like "pop" operation)

 ## Requirements